cardosoguisilva/osticket-prereqs/README.md

 </ol>
 <br>

-- It should load this page, now we are going to enable some of these extensions.
+- It should load this page; now we are going to enable some of these extensions.
 <br>

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/b8f5f4aa-a391-4569-bc6b-0c35963b4583)